 Wait, it does not mean that having an RWD (Responsive Web Design) will rank you higher in Google overnight.
 Be informed, it is just one of the important factors that matter in having better performance of your website.

 User-friendly navigation and internal linking

-Even the best designed website in the world can result in giving the worst user-experience if its navigation and internal linking structure is not properly designed.
+Even the best-designed website in the world can result in giving the worst user-experience if its navigation and internal linking structure are not properly designed.
 The primary aims of effective website navigation should be: